 Joan Marie has been a finalist multiple years for the American Prize in Voice Performance in the Art Song & Oratorio Professional Division.
 Her creamy, lyric soprano voice has been described as “soaring, powerful, and rich” in her performances of Baroque and Classical oratorio and bel canto opera.
 Other honors include being a finalist for the Harold Haugh Light Opera Competition, the Chicago Oratorio Award, and Civic Morning Musical Award.

 Prior to her career in Chicago, Joan Marie was active in musical theater and light opera productions in the Cleveland area.
 She performed roles in Evita, A Little Night Music, Rags, Into The Woods, Godspell, Kiss Me, Kate, and played Squeaky Fromme in the Ohio premier of Assassins.

 As an animal lover, Joan Marie also dedicates much of her time to PAWS Chicago, the Midwest’s largest no-kill humane shelter.
-In addition to singing at special events, she has appeared on television as a media spokesperson for PAWS and trains dogs and humans alike.
+In addition to singing at special events, she has appeared on television as a media spokesperson and trains dogs and humans alike.